-Are you a long-time fan that decided 2016 was the season to jump into RV tailgating?
+Are you a long-time fan that decided this is the season to jump into RV tailgating?

 While I have been tailgating with the RV tailgaters since I was a freshman, I jumped into the RV (ownership) life before the 2014 season.

 As a new RV tailgater, I had a lot to learn about the RV Tailgate Life – the RV maintenance, the preparation, the costs, and the unique family you create when you join an RV tailgating group.
 It’s more than a regular tailgate since you spend whole weekends, not just days, together.

 Here’s a guide to help you navigate the wonderful world of RV tailgating.

 Disclosure: This post contains affiliate links for various products below.
 You get the same low prices and we earn a small commission.

 In RVTexasYall’s write-up of RV boondocking for baseball they explained the difference between boondocking and dry camping: